upros/tls-pok/draft-friel-tls-eap-dpp.md

 If a device has a public / private keypair, and trust in the integrity of a device's public key can be obtained in an out-of-band fashion, a device can be authenticated and provisioned with a usable credential for network access.
 While this authentication can be strong, the device's authentication of the network is somewhat weaker.  [duckling] presents a functional security model to address this asymmetry.

-There are on-boarding protocols, such as [DPP], to address this use case but they have drawbacks.
+Device on-boarding protocols such as the Device Provisioning Profile [DPP], also referred to as Wi-Fi Easy Connect, address this use case but they have drawbacks.
 [DPP] for instance does not support wired network access.
 This document describes an on-boarding protocol that can be used for wired network access, which we refer to as TLS Proof of Knowledge or TLS-POK.

 ## Terminology